ShangitaPaul/sql-alchemy-intro-blogly-part1/README.md

 Overall, this app follows a standard Flask structure with routes defined for viewing, creating, updating, and deleting user profiles.
 The base template provides a consistent UI design, and the SQLAlchemy model is used to interact with the database.Any visitor to the site should be able to see all users, add a user, or edit any user.

 # Routes
 The purpose of the project is to build a blogging application called "Blogly" using Flask and SQLAlchemy.
 The application allows users to interact with user profiles without the need for authentication.
-The main routes include:
+The main routes defined in the Flask app corrospond to different URL paths that users can access to perform various actions (described above).
+The HTML files (edit.html, index.html, new.html, and show.html) are templates that are used to render the content of those routes.
+Each route typically corresponds to a specific template file.

+**Breakdown how these routes relate to the HTML templates:**
 1. GET /: Redirect to list of users.
 (We’ll fix this in a later step).

-2. GET /users: Displays a list of all users.
+2. GET /users:

+- This route displays a list of all users.
+- Corresponding HTML Template: index.html

-3. GET /users/new: Shows a form to add a new user.
+3. GET /users/new:

+- This route shows a form for adding a new user.
+- Corresponding HTML Template: new.html

+4. POST /users/new

-4. POST /users/new: Processes the add user form and adds a new user to the database.
+- This route processes the submitted form for adding a new user and redirects back to the list of users or the user's detail page.
+- No corresponding HTML Template.
+It involves data processing and redirection.

+5. GET /users/[user-id]

-5. GET /users/[user-id]: Displays detailed information about a specific user.
+- This route displays detailed information about a specific user.
+- Corresponding HTML Template: show.html

+6. GET /users/[user-id]/edit

-6. GET /users/[user-id]/edit: Shows an edit form for a specific user.
+- This route shows an edit form for a specific user.
+- Corresponding HTML Template: edit.html

+7. POST /users/[user-id]/edit

-7. POST /users/[user-id]/edit: Processes the edit user form and updates the user's details.
+- This route processes the submitted form for editing a user's details and redirects back to the user's detail page.
+- No corresponding HTML Template.
+It involves data processing and redirection.

-8. POST /users/[user-id]/delete: Deletes a specific user.
+8. POST /users/[user-id]/delete

+- This route deletes a specific user from the database and redirects to the list of users.
+- No corresponding HTML Template.
+It involves data processing and redirection.

 **To write tests for these routes, follow these steps:**